 EVERY case has its own problems.
 If your potential attorney can’t share the bad news with you about your case in the first meeting (such as telling you there are no problems in your case), be concerned.
 Now – not all problems are serious, and almost all problems can be overcome, some easier than others.
 For example – uncontested absolute divorce is about as easy as it gets.
 However, you have to have good service, so a potential minor, but important problem would be if the other side doesn’t want to get served (by a sheriff, by certified mail, etc.).
 A court cannot grant a divorce if the other side hasn’t been served, so knowing what the costs would be if the other spouse doesn’t “cooperate” in getting served is good to know (before you get a bill).

 Hopefully, this article will help give you practical tips for how to prepare for a consultation and some good questions to ask before you hire a lawyer.
 In smaller towns, you don’t have as many options, but in the Piedmont Triad and surrounding counties, there are many outstanding family law attorneys.
 Don’t settle for an attorney you don’t feel comfortable with – find one who understands your goals and limitations and will work with you!
-If you want to talk more with a family law attorney who cares, call our office and setup your consultation with Ron Payne today – not only has he been practicing for over 5 years now, but he also has been divorced and was the child of a super messy, high conflict divorce – he understands where you are coming from and has been there himself.
-We promise to be honest with you at all times, to do our best to reply to all messages in a reasonable time, and to work hard for you from start to finish.
+If you want to talk more with a family law attorney who cares, call our office and set up your consultation with Steven Grainger today – not only has he been practicing for over 10 years now, but members of our team have been divorced – Ron was the child of a super messy, high conflict divorce – we understand where you are coming from and have been there ourselves.
+As our reviews say, we promise to be honest with you at all times, to do our best to reply to all messages in a reasonable time and to work hard for you from start to finish.

 Do you have questions or are you looking to inquire about our services?